Coins & Decimals

 A destination tag is a special identifier used in XRP transactions.
 In Stellar, the destination tag is called memo.
 Many VASPs have one XRP and XLM address for all customers and the only way to identify who should receive the payment is this identifier which is unique for every user.

-To be able to include this information in the travel rule message you send, we recommend that the memo/tag is added as the "accountNumber":
+To be able to include this information in the travel rule message you send, we recommend that the memo/tag is added after the address separated by :

 Address: rPEPPER7kfTD9w2To4CQk6UCfuHM9c6GDY